 Secondly, Unknown Risk, Unrealistic Assumptions

 We are now working with an energy company in the US Midwest that is now in the fourth year of a two-year of an ERP (Enterprise Resource Planning system) initiative.
 Four years ago, they decided to move the company’s different software systems to a single integrated system from a leading ERP vendor.
 The sales proposal came with a strong “business case.”
-The case projected payback in 18 months and a four-year ROI over 240%.
+The case projected payback in 18 months and a four-year ROI of over 240%.

 Now, four years later, the company has yet to see a positive ROI on its investment.
 To date, this ERP system has been twice as costly as first expected.
 Why?